Example showing all possible functionality

 - The Complete Code

 This shows most of the functionality of the library at once.
 It has code in it for every possible sensor and modem and for both AVR and SAMD boards.
-This example should never be used directly; it is intended to document all possibilities and to verify compilating.
+This example should never be used directly; it is intended to document all possibilities and to verify compilation.

 To create your own code, I recommend starting from a much simpler targeted example, like the Logging to MMW example, and then adding to it based on only the parts of this menu example that apply to you.